Baby’s First Cuddle – Skin to Skin

 Ideally, this process shouldn’t be interrupted for routine baby birth checks.
 Everyone wants to know how much baby weighs but this and all the other checks can wait until baby has fed.
 By letting babies complete the baby crawl and have their first feed will help them to remember what to do at the next feed.

-There are times when you and baby are not able to begin skin to skin immediately at birth – baby is born early or there is a problem at birth that requires baby to be looked after by the neonatal staff; or it could be medication you have received during labour may make baby less responsive to feeding, you may be tired or you may require further analgesia to repair any perineal damage.
+There are times when you and baby are not able to begin skin to skin immediately at birth – baby is born early or there is a problem at the birth which requires baby to be looked after by the neonatal staff; or it could be medication you have received during labour that may make baby less responsive to feeding, you may be tired or you may require further support to repair any perineal damage.

-In these circumstances your health professional will advise what is best to do; skin to skin may still be the best advice for you and baby.
+In these circumstances your health professional will advise what is best to do; skin to skin may still be the best advice for you and baby or it may be that your partner has some skin to skin time with your baby too to support their bond in the mean time.

 Gosh!
-That’s a lot to take on board – going to a local breastfeeding group can help you to talk through skin to skin contact and baby’s first feed.
-Remember you will always do the best for you and your baby.
-Happy first cuddle!
+That’s a lot to take on board – going to a local neonatal class or breastfeeding group can help you to talk through skin to skin contact and baby’s first feed.
+Remember you will always do the best for you and your baby no matter how the birth pans out.
+Happy cuddling.